Set up an RSS auto poster

 An RSS feed assists you in finding and distributing content.
 RSS feeds can consist of updates for a particular site or combine information sources in one place and provide updates when a site adds new content.

-1. To start, first click on the RSS Feed in the list to the right.
-In this example we are using the Moz Blog RSS Feed we have already set up in the article highlighted above.
+- To start, click on the RSS feed in the list to the right.
+In this example, we use the Moz Blog RSS feed we have already set up in the article highlighted above.

-4. Next select the social profiles, blog, profile list or similar you wish to have the RSS Feed post to automatically using the Post To drop down.
+- Next, select the social profiles, blog, profile list or similar you wish to have the RSS feed post to automatically using the Post To drop-down.

-5. Using the Update Frequency option you can select how often the system should check for updates from the RSS Feed.
+- Using the Update Frequency option, you can select how often the system should check for updates from the RSS feed.

-6. Next, you can choose Scheduled which means a post(s) will be sent out as soon as a new article is added to the RSS feed and picked up based on the Frequency you've selected.
+- Next, you can choose Scheduled, which means a post(s) will be sent out as soon as a new article is added to the RSS feed and picked up based on the Frequency you've selected.
 To have more control over when posts are sent out, you can instead use choose to have posts added to your Drafts view or a Queue.

-7. Using the Number Of Entries To Publish you can select the maximum amount of updates to be pulled from the Feed for auto-posting.
+- Using the Number Of Entries To Publish, you can select the maximum amount of updates to be pulled from the feed for auto-posting.

-This will be affected by the amount of updates that have been added to the RSS Feed within the frequency time, eg. if you've selected to post 2 updates every day but only 1 post has been added to that RSS Feed in the last day, and whether you set the Auto Poster to post repeats or only post new entries.
+Note: This will be affected by the number of updates that have been added to the RSS feed within the frequency timeframe, e.g. if you've selected to post two updates every day, but only one post has been added to that RSS feed in the last day, and whether you set the auto poster to post repeats or only post new entries.

-8. You can set whether or not you want to be alerted when posts from the RSS Feed are sent out in which case you’ll be sent an email when a new post is sent out.
+- You can set whether or not you want to be alerted when posts from the RSS feed are sent out, in which case you’ll be sent an email when a new post is sent out.
 You can enable this by turning on or off the Alert Me When Posts Are Published option.

-9. By selecting whether a Feed is Active or Paused, you can temporarily disable an Auto Poster without having to delete the settings you’ve added.
+- By selecting whether a feed is Active or Paused, you can temporarily disable an auto poster without having to delete the settings you’ve added.

-Using the Advanced Options available will help you control what content is included in a post from an update to the RSS Feed and make sure posts include the right content for in order to be posted successfully.
+Using the Advanced Options available will help you control what content is included in a post from an update to the RSS feed and make sure posts include the right content to be posted successfully.
 For example, making sure that an image is attached if you're posting to Pinterest or that the post doesn't include more characters than Twitter allows.

-New Posts Only - Only posts from that RSS Feed which have been added in the last 30 days and have not already been posted out by the RSS Auto Poster will be posted.
+- New Posts Only - Only posts from that RSS feed that have been added in the last 30 days and have not already been posted out by the RSS auto poster will be posted.

 This allows you to select whether the default content taken from the update and included in a post is the:

-- Title and Link - This option is best if you're posting to a number of social sites (not including Instagram and Pinterest) as the character count is kept low and all basic information is included in the post.
+- Title and Link - This option is best if you're posting to several social sites (not including Instagram and Pinterest) as the character count is kept low and all basic information is included in the post.

-- Title and Description - This option is good for blogs like Wordpress and Tumblr where you want to include your own image.
-We'd also suggest having updates saved to your Drafts view (see point 6.) first so you can easily attach an image and publish the update.
+- Title and Description - This option is good for blogs like WordPress and Tumblr, where you want to include your own image.
+We'd also suggest having updates saved to your Drafts view (see information on adding drafts above) first so you can easily attach an image and publish the update.

 - Title, link and image - This option is best when posting to sites that require images, such as Instagram and Pinterest as well as Twitter.

-- Title, description, link and image - This is another good option when posting to a number of social sites as long as they allow for a longer character count such as Facebook and LinkedIn.
+- Title, description, link and image - This is another good option when posting to several social sites as long as they allow for a longer character count, such as Facebook and LinkedIn.

-- Description, link and image - This option is similar to the above but may be preferable if you want to make posts look a little more organic.
+- Description, link and image - This option is similar to the above but might be preferable if you want to make posts look a little more organic.

-- Description only - This and the two options below are mainly useful if you're not planning to post full content but are instead looking for content ideas to use at a later time.
+- Description only - This and the two options below are mainly useful if you're not planning to post full content but are instead looking for content ideas to use later.
 If you're selecting any of these options, we'd suggest having updates saved to your Drafts view (see point 6.) so that you can review the content and add to it at a later date before it's published.

 - Link Only - See above